U.S. SEC official says closely watching exchange spat with New Jersey

 By John McCrank

-NEW YORK, Oct 7 (Reuters) - A plan being considered by U.S. stock exchanges to leave New Jersey, where the bourses' main electronic trading systems are located, to avoid a potential state tax on trading, could harm the industry, a senior U.S. Securities and Exchange Commission official said on Wednesday.
+NEW YORK, Oct 7 (Reuters) - The U.S. Securities and Exchange Commission is closely watching a plan being considered by U.S. stock exchanges to move their main electronic trading systems from New Jersey if the state levies a trading tax, an agency official said on Wednesday.

-A sudden exit by the exchanges from northern New Jersey, where billions of dollars of trades are processed daily in three main data centers for all 16 U.S. stock exchanges, could be very costly and disruptive to market participants, said SEC Director of Trading and Markets, Brett Redfearn.
+Such an exit from New Jersey, where three main data centers process billions of dollars of trades for all 16 U.S. stock exchanges, could have benefits, but could also be very costly and disruptive to market participants, said Brett Redfearn, the SEC's director of trading and markets.

-"We are watching it very closely.
-We are going to continue to talk to stakeholders about this, but needless to say, we certainly do have concerns," he said at a virtual conference held by the Security Traders Association.
+"We are going to continue to talk to stakeholders about this, but needless to say, we certainly do have concerns," he said at a Security Traders Association conference.

-New Jersey is considering a tax of a quarter of a cent per financial transaction for firms that make more than 10,000 such transactions per year.
+New Jersey, facing a coronavirus-related fiscal shortfall, is considering taxing firms that make more than 10,000 financial transactions per year a quarter of a penny for each transaction.

-Intercontinental Exchange Inc's ICE.N New York Stock Exchange unit ran the smallest of its five exchanges out of its Chicago backup site last week, in part to show it is prepared to quickly leave New Jersey if a transaction tax is enacted.
-Nasdaq Inc NDAQ.O also plans to run one of its exchanges from Chicago for a week at the end of the month.
+Intercontinental Exchange Inc's ICE.N New York Stock Exchange unit ran one of its exchanges from its Chicago backup site last week, in part to show its readiness to quickly leave New Jersey if the tax is levied.

+Nasdaq Inc NDAQ.O also plans to run one of its exchanges from Chicago for a week later this month.

+"If you do this, you're sending a signal that you are not open for business," Nasdaq executive Tal Cohen said of New Jersey in a separate STA conference panel.

-If all the exchanges relocated to the same place, such as the Chicago data center where they all have their backup sites, it could benefit the market by neutralizing the speed advantages some firms have in sending and receiving data, Redfearn said.
+If all the exchanges were to relocate to the same site in the same city, it could benefit the market by neutralizing the speed advantages some firms have in trading times, Redfearn said.

 ((john.mccrank@thomsonreuters.com Twitter @jmccrank; 1 646 223-6643; Reuters Messaging: john.mccrank.thomsonreuters.com@reuters.net))